-For the goodwill associated with the Kanebo Cosmetics Group, cash flow projections that are the basis for the value in use are estimated using medium-term plans for the Cosmetics Business that reflect past performance and forecasts.
+For the goodwill acquired in the business combination of Kanebo Cosmetics Inc., cash flow projections that are the basis for the value in use are estimated using medium-term plans for the Cosmetics Business that reflect past performance and forecasts.
 These medium-term plans include information on sales by region and brand.
 The key assumptions used in formulating these estimates include sales growth rates and discount rates and the sales growth rates are consistent with the growth rate projections of the markets in which the cash-generating units operate.
-Estimated cash flows in years beyond the medium-term plans approved by management were calculated using an annual growth rate of 0% and were discounted to present value using a weighted average cost of capital (WACC)

-of 7.3% for the fiscal year ended December 31, 2020 and 6.8% for the fiscal year ended December 31, 2019.
-For the fiscal year ended December 31, 2020 and 2019, management determined that there was a low probability that the recoverable amounts of relevant cash-generating units would be less than their carrying amounts even in cases where key assumptions used in the impairment test changed within a reasonably possible range.
+Estimated cash flows in years beyond the medium-term plans approved by management were calculated using an annual growth rate of 0% and were discounted to present value using a weighted average cost of capital (WACC) of 6.2% for the fiscal year ended December 31, 2021 and 7.3% for the fiscal year ended December 31, 2020.
+For the fiscal years ended December 31, 2021 and 2020, management determined that there was a low probability that the recoverable amounts of relevant cashgenerating units would be less than their carrying amounts even in cases where key assumptions used in the impairment test changed within a reasonably possible range.